 You probably won't make much money as an affiliate if you choose affiliate programs that don't have much to do with your site.
 Because it is usually free, a lot of Web sites join a whole bunch of affiliate programs and figure that enough of them will pay off that they'll make some money.
 Probably, they'll actually end up canceling each other out: the affiliate Web site will just look like a huge advertisement.
 Your main assets as a content Web site are your content, your traffic and your knowledge of that traffic, so it's a much better strategy to use the information you have and pick affiliate programs that would best serve your visitors and best supplement your content.
 If the programs you choose match the content of your site, it should be fairly easy to lead your visitors to participate in them.
 If you've reviewed a CD on your site, for example, you could simply link to the page selling that CD on an online music store's site.
 This is an excellent way both to serve your visitors and to make money off your Web site's traffic.

-For more information about affiliate programs and related topics, check out the links below.
+For more information about affiliate programs and related topics, check out the links on the next page.